One finds healing on the river at night.

 During our adventure on the People's River, it is of the utmost importance that we tell embellished stories and trade somewhat true experiences and share mostly factual events and impart historical facts that may have even happened.

-Here we are at a prior full moon paddle, at our dinner break point, as the sun is about to set
+Here we are at our last full moon paddle, as the sun is about to set

 Some associate this full moon with lycanthropy, and the Mothman Prophecies are a part of this area, so the full moon has much to do with many legends.
 For us, though, it will be the guiding beacon in the sky, the full moon that a mariner would travel under and use as a compass.
 We are not using artificial lights on this trip when darkness falls; just the moon and the stars.
 That's right.
 On the downstream part of the trip you will see silhouettes of others and that is it.
 You would lose your night vision if you had a bright light around you.
 Even if it is nebulous out, we can still do it, as we have in the past, using the reflected natural light and traveling by listening to the paddle strokes of the other boats.
 On our last full moon paddle, we had fish jump into our boats, and that provided added entertainment.
 Folks can learn much about nature this way, and about themselves.
 One will learn about team work, and about trusting others.
 And also about trusting oneself.
 You will need a kayak, a paddle, and a PFD.
 Also, bring real food (not rodent kibbles) and plenty of water.
 You can bring a light to store inside your boat in case you need it to find something therein, but do not keep it on at all times or use a headlamp whereby you blind everyone you look at.
 Again, the objective is to maintain your night vision.
 And mine.
 If someone blinds me, that person becomes very wet.

-It is highly recommended that you use your own kayak and gear, as doing that is easier as well as cheaper in the long run.
-For those who do not own boats and gear, however, contact the Shepherdstown Pedal and Paddle for a rental and mention my name and this trip.
+For those who do not own boats and gear, contact the Shepherdstown Pedal and Paddle for a rental and mention my name and this trip.
 You must reserve the boat and pay for it ahead of time directly with Pedal and Paddle if you are renting.
+Make sure you pay at the time that you reserve and not later.
 Of course, if you own a kayak, that is great, and you do not have to worry about renting.
 But if you need to rent a kayak, here is the outfitter's web site:

 To be a survivalist, always keep an eye on any paddlers who have wild animals tracks all over their body and who wear pirate bandanas